stuartcallum/blog/content/posts/buenos-aires.md

 * La Casa Rosada (the Presidential Palace)
 * La Catedral Metropolitana
 * Puente de la Mujer (The Tango Bridge)
+* The water and sewage museum
+* A beautiful bookstore installed in an old theatre
-* And a tango show
+* And a tango show!
 ![Tango show](https://r2-holidays.callumstu.art/south-america/IMG_1230.jpeg)

 The tango show was sick.
 It had a full band, beautiful singers, a three course meal, and unlimited Argentinian wine.